Fibre bundle framework for unitary quantum fault tolerance: A geometric picture for unitary evolutions of QECCs

 \subsubsection{Space of $(K,N)$-dimensional codes as the Grassmannian manifold $\Grass$}

-In this section, we introduce the Grassmannian, which can be identified with the set of all $(K,N)$-dimensional codes.
-This means we can think of the set of codes as the \emph{(topological) space of codes} or the \emph{manifold of codes}.
+In this section, we introduce the Grassmannian manifold, which can be identified with the set of all $(K,N)$-dimensional codes.
+This means we can think of the set of codes as the \emph{manifold of codes}.
 The specification of a code dimension $\vec{d} = (K, N)$ is always implicit.

 As a set, the Grassmannian is defined as